What makes you the best editor for my book?

 Beyond grammar-checking software, how does a professional editor benefit the author?

 Today’s grammar checkers are amazing, but they do not possess human intelligence.
-Grammar-checking software can only check a document for small-picture, sentence-level grammatical and spelling errors according to pre-programmed rules that may or may not apply to your particular situation, genre, voice, and writing style.
+Grammar-checking software can only check a document for small-picture, sentence-level grammatical and spelling errors according to pre-programmed rules that may or may not apply to your particular situation, genre, voice, writing style, and goals.
 While great tools for any author to have, and I do utilize them myself, their suggestions must be carefully reviewed in light of your specific project.
+I will not enter your content into AI.

 How do you communicate with authors?